Sokkax/myproject/README.md

 - This section was created about for customers that might want to learn more about our services.
 With a name , email , contact number , Age  , or if they want to get in touch with our persoanl trainers.

+-This section also collects the contact information from the person thats is trying to get in contact with us.

 <!--Add help section image-->

 <br>